-Here are the necessary supplies to get started making your diaper cake centerpiece:
+Here are the necessary supplies to get started making your diaper-cake centerpiece:

-- Approximately 50 medium-size disposable diapers.
+- About 50 medium-size disposable diapers.
 The cake in this tutorial uses 48 diapers, but since diaper brands vary in size, it's good to have a few extra on hand.
 You can always give the extras to the mom-to-be in a separate package.

-- One tall baby bottle.
+- One tall baby bottle

-- Small candies to fill the baby bottle.
+- Small candies to fill the baby bottle

-- Adhesive tape.
+- Adhesive tape

-- Assorted baby necessities such as pacifiers, teething rings, combs, brushes, rattles, bibs, etc.
+- Assorted baby necessities such as pacifiers, teething rings, combs, brushes, rattles, bibs, and more

-Step 1: Roll the Diapers
+Roll the Diapers

 - Decide whether you want the printed decoration on the diaper to show on the cake.
-If you do, roll each diaper from the fold outwards, keeping the decoration on the outside.
+If you do, roll each diaper from the fold outward, keeping the decoration on the outside.
 If not, roll with the decoration on the inside.

 - Tie each rolled diaper with a length of narrow ribbon.

-Step 2: Assemble the Tiers
+Assemble the Tiers

 Create three tiers for this diaper cake; you'll need an extra pair of hands to help you hold things together as you tie.

-Begin with the top tier.
+Begin with the top tier:

-Step 3: Decorate the Cake
+Decorate the Cake

 - Place the largest cake tier on the platter.
 Using several pieces of adhesive tape on the underside of the diapers, tack them to the platter.
 Don't use so much tape that the diapers will tear when the mother disassembles it.

-- Place the second tier on top of the base and attach with tape to the lower tier.
+- Place the second tier on top of the base and attach it with tape to the lower tier.

 - Place the smallest tier on top and attach as you did the other tiers.